lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Recent News
+- August, 2023, **One paper** was accepted by **ACM Multimedia 2023**.
+The papers and codes will be available soon.
+Congratulations to our team and collaborators!
+- June, 2023, we are organizing **The 4nd International Workshop On Human-Centric Multimedia Analysis (HUMA)** in conjunction with ACM Multimedia 2023.
+Paper submission due is **31 July 2023**.
+Welcome submissions!
+[Website](https://hcma2023.github.io/)
 - November, 2022, our paper "PROVID: Progressive and Multimodal Vehicle Reidentification for Large-Scale Urban Surveillance" was recognized as the **ESI Highly Cited Paper** (Top 1% of papers in the academic field).
-- October, 2022, we are organizing a Special Issue of Human-centric Multimedia Analysis on the journal of Multimedia Tools and Applications.
+- October, 2022, we are organizing a Special Issue of Human-centric Multimedia Analysis in the Journal of Multimedia Tools and Applications.
 Welcome submissions! **Submission deadline: March 13, 2023.
 Final notification date: August 2, 2023.** [CALL FOR PAPER](https://www.springer.com/journal/11042/updates/23635992?gclid=Cj0KCQjwwfiaBhC7ARIsAGvcPe5dF5DYQnBtXxEzHP9EzFqbR28eNOK2kPZdUuV5V4yj4CRBGW1Xp84aAtzCEALw_wcB)
 - August, 2022, I gave the talk, "Gait Recognition from 2D to 3D", at [CCIG 2022 Young Scholar Panel](http://ccig.csig.org.cn/%e7%89%b9%e8%89%b2%e8%ae%ba%e5%9d%9b-2/) (2022中国图象图形学大会，青年学者论坛).
 Thanks for the invitation of the committee.
 The slides can be downloaded [here](./papers/CCIG2022_Gait3D_XinchenLiu.pdf).
-- June, 2022, we are organizing **The 3nd International Workshop On Human-Centric Multimedia Analysis (HUMA)** in conjunction with ACM Multimedia 2022.
+- June, 2022, we are organizing **The 3rd International Workshop On Human-Centric Multimedia Analysis (HUMA)** in conjunction with ACM Multimedia 2022.
 Paper submission due is **17 July 2021**.
 Welcome submissions!
 [Website](https://hcma2022.github.io/)
 - June, 2022, **four papers** was accepted by **ACM Multimedia 2022**.
 The papers and codes will be available soon.
-Congretulations to out team and collaborators!
+Congratulations to our team and collaborators!
 - June, 2022, our paper, "Part-level Action Parsing via a Pose-guided Coarse-to-Fine Framework", on IEEE ISCAS 2022 was selected as **IEEE CAS MSA-TC Best Paper Award - Honorable Mention**.
-This is the second time our team obtains this honor.
+This is the second time our team has obtained this honor.
 Thanks to our collaborators!
 - June, 2022, we are organizing **The 3rd International Workshop On Human-Centric Multimedia Analysis (HUMA)** with ACM Multimedia 2022.
-Paper submission due: 10 August 2022.
+Paper submission due 10 August 2022.
 [Website](https://hcma2022.github.io/)
 - March, 2022, the [Gait3D dataset](https://gait3d.github.io/) and the [code](https://github.com/Gait3D/Gait3D-Benchmark) in our CVPR 2022 paper are now released!
 Any research can obtain the dataset by signing an agreement.
 - March, 2022, we are organizing **The 1st International Workshop on 3D Multimedia Analytics, Search and Generation (3DMM)** in conjunction with IEEE ICME 2022.
 Paper submission due is extended to **27 March 2022**.
 Welcome submissions!
 [Website](https://3dmm-icme2022.github.io/)
 - March, 2022, one paper on **3D gait recognition and a new benchmark Gait3D** was accepted by **CVPR 2022**.
 Congrats to my intern Jinkai Zheng and thanks to our collaborators!
 The paper and the new dataset will be released soon.